petrosdeb/Group-Stierna/README.md

 _______

+Documentation related to the assignment, i.e:
+* final report
+* sprint retrospectives
+* pylint analysis and gitinspector report
+* assignment deliverables

-Documentation related to the assignment, such as sprint retrospectives and deliverables can be found on the [documentation branch](https://github.com/petrosdeb/Group-Stierna/tree/documentation)
+can be found on the [documentation branch](https://github.com/petrosdeb/Group-Stierna/tree/documentation)

 `/StiernaController` contains the source code for the Android-app that can control the MOPED over local network.